amortensen/dots-protocol/draft-teague-dots-protocol.md

 ### Ancillary Messages

 In addition to the basic interaction, additional messages may be exchanged throughout the lifetime of the mitigation.
+The following message types are defined to provide requisite information between DOTS agents during an active signaling session.

 #### Mitigation Feedback